uxallthethings/wpgovernance/journey-maps.md

 * ⚠️ How a sponsorship can change the message in a presentation or project for WordPress

 ## Makers and Entrepreneurs
-￼Patricia, a developer opens a WordPress plugin shop.
+Patricia, a developer opens a WordPress plugin shop.
 They have 3 plugins in the repo that have over 600,000 installs specializing in SEO and Social Media integrations.
-As a company they do a lot of work contributing to WordPress core and are known for creating custom applications as well.
+As a company they do a lot of work contributing to WordPress core and are known for creating custom applications as well.￼
-￼
 * 👍 A growing company that grows with WordPress produces job opportunities and financial security for successful teams
 * 👍 As companies and teams gain traction they often generously contribute back to the WordPress project
 * 👍 Volunteers within the project are incredibly skilled and dedicated to their work and responsibilities giving extreme care to be thoughtful and sincere in their communications